puzzle/unilu-pruefungsabfrage/shibboleth/README.md

-# Create Docker Image for Shibboleth SP with Apache httpd
+# Shibboleth SP with Apache httpd

-## Create & Run Docker Image
+## Create & Run Docker Image Locally

 The following steps can be done for `test` and / or `prod` environment.
 The commands allow the parameter `test` or `prod`.
 The default environment is `test`.
 See section `Commands` for further information.